 How to get better gas mileage?

-If you wonder how you can get a better gas mileage from your vehicle so you can cover more miles (or kilometers) with less fuel, here are 10 tips for improving mpg that can result in significant savings in gas costs, especially when applied consistently:
+If you don't like the result from our MPG calculator and wonder how you can get a better gas mileage from your vehicle, we have some advice for you.
+You can cover more miles (or kilometers) with less fuel by following these 10 tips for improving mpg that can result in significant savings in gas costs, especially when applied consistently:

 - Drive sensibly - Driving aggressively, driving too fast compared to other cars, the practice of constantly overtaking other vehicles, and rapid acceleration followed by braking wastes a lot of gas.
 According to some estimates, quick starts and hard stops can increase gas consumption by more than 30%!
 Driving sensibly can result in a huge improvement in mpg.